Places: n. 6

 - M.A. degree transcript of records and diploma

 - certificate(s) attesting the knowledge of the English language at least C1 level(1)

 (1) These certificates and tests are acceptable proof if they have been issued within the last five years: IELTS minimum band score of 7 on each of the 4 modules of the academic version; Cambridge CAE (minimum grade B) or CPE; TOEFL IBT minimum score of 110; Pearson Test of English (PTE) Academic minimum score 76.

 You may have your TOEFL language test results directly sent to the School.
-Please note that the TOEFL Code Control of the School of International Studies is 6286.

 Applications may include:

 - two letters of recommendation from experts in the doctoral research areas;

 - any other qualifications such as international examinations (GRE or equivalent)

 - any other documents that attest to the research skills and abilities of the candidate.

 It consists of two separate stages.
 In the first stage, the admissions committee produces a short-list of candidates based on the evaluation of the application materials.
 In the second stage, thirty-minute interviews will be conducted with the short-listed candidates.
 Candidates who do not reside in Italy may avail themselves of the possibility to conduct the interview by video conference.
 After the conclusion of the interviews, the admissions committee will publish the final ranking.
 The interview stage this year will take place in late June 2017 and successful candidates will be notified in short order.